 ALPS Distributors, Inc. ("Distributor") serves as the distributor of Creation Units for the Trust on an agency basis.
 The Trust has entered into a Distribution Agreement with the Distributor ("Distribution Agreement"), under which the Distributor, as agent, reviews and approves orders by Authorized Participants to create and redeem shares in Creation Units.
 The Distributor's principal address is 1290 Broadway, Suite 1000, Denver, Colorado 80203.
 The Distributor is a broker-dealer registered under the 1934 Act and a member of the Financial Industry Regulatory Authority, Inc. ("FINRA").
 Shares will be continuously offered for sale only in Creation Units.
 The Distributor will deliver a prospectus to Authorized Participants purchasing Shares in Creation Units and will maintain records of confirmations of acceptance furnished by it to Authorized Participants.
-The Distributor has no role in determining the investment policies of the Fund or which securities are to be purchased or sold by the Fund.
+The Distributor has no role in determining the investment policies of the Funds or which securities are to be purchased or sold by the Funds.
 No compensation is payable by the Trust to the Distributor for such distribution services.
-However, the Adviser has entered into an agreement with the Distributor under which it makes payments to the Distributor in consideration for its services under the Distributor Agreement.
-The payments made by the Adviser to the Distributor do not represent an additional expense to the Trust or its shareholders.
+However, the Adviser has entered into an agreement with the Distributor under which it makes payments to the Distributor in consideration for its services under the Distributor do not represent an additional expense to the Trust or its shareholders.